NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

-Integrates technologies into classroom instruction.
+Addresses the equitable integration of technologies into elementary classroom instruction.
 Prepares future teachers to use technologies to differentiate their instruction to meet the needs of all students.
 Explores ways technology can be used to revitalize pedagogy.
+Explores the impact of the global digital divide.
 Provides future teachers with the ability to develop lesson activities that empower students to make meaningful connections and develop 21st Century skills.

 Discusses implications of human diversity for major societal institutions.
 Addresses the impact of diversity in children's education environments, ages birth through adolescence.
 Focuses on linguistic, cultural, ethnic, familial, religious, developmental, and gender diversity.
 Emphasizes inclusive, anti-bias classroom strategies for supporting learning and development of diverse students.
 Encourages examination of personal beliefs and attitudes about diversity.

-Covers curriculum design and assessment for program effectiveness and student achievement.
+Covers instructional design and assessment for program effectiveness and student achievement.
 Discusses instructional models, skills and techniques for engaging students in course content and assessing learning.
 Teaches beginning lesson plan design.